faisaldarbar/aptxlabs/_posts/2025-01-20-pfsense-vm-setup-guide.md

 ---

-# Setting Up pfSense and Network Configuration for Proxmox

 This guide documents the step-by-step process I followed to set up pfSense in a virtualized environment using Proxmox, configure a TP-Link router as an access point, and extend the network with another TP-Link router in range extender mode.
 This document is intended for future reference or anyone attempting a similar setup.

 ---